kawgh1/project-mgmt-app-paging-and-sorting/README.md

 project management organizations.
 - Additional Project and Employee attributes/relationships to better model real PM organizations.
--Pagination and Sorting of the table records using JpaRepository, Hibernate and Thymeleaf.
+- Pagination and Sorting of the table records using JpaRepository, Hibernate and Thymeleaf.
 - Extra real-time graphs using graph.js and back end SQL queries to give the Dashboard more oomph.